shidi1985/academic-kickstart/content/post/2020-AInergy-Is_Founded-News/index.md

 +++

-Working between academia and industry has given me unique insights on what is needed by the energy industry.
-It's been one of my career goal and now is the time to start this exicting journey.
+Working between academia and industry has given me unique insights on what can be done and what is needed.
+It's been one of my career goal and now is the time.

-AInergy provides innovative solutions and services to address the challenges power systems face which are introduced by disruptive changes happening at the edge.
-Our deployed products have been raising the IQ of smart grids for years with a proven track record of effectiveness.
+AInergy provides innovative solutions and services to address the challenges introduced by disruptive changes happening at the edge of power systems.
+Our deployed solutions have been raising the IQ of smart grids for years with a proven track record of effectiveness.
 Check ainergys.com for more info.